Mamma Mia! Here We Go Again: Plot

-In a flashback to the year 1979, a young Donna Sheridan graduates from Oxford's New College with Rosie and Tanya ("When I Kissed the Teacher"), and dreams of a Greek island named Kalokairi.
-Donna's mother, Ruby, is a famous singer, but she has a strained relationship with her daughter and is consistently away on tour, and does not attend the graduation.
-Fed up with her mother's constant negligence and determined to spend her life making memories, Donna decided to travel to Kalokairi to find her destiny.
+In a flashback to 1979, a young Donna Sheridan graduates from Oxford's New College with her best friends, Rosie and Tanya ("When I Kissed the Teacher"), and dreams of the Greek island Kalokairi.
+Her mother, Ruby, is a famous singer, but they have a strained relationship as Ruby is always away on tour so she does not attend Donna's graduation.
+Fed up with her mother's constant absence and determined to spend her life making memories, Donna travels to Kalokairi to find her destiny.

-In the present, five years after the events of the first film, Sophie is in Kalokairi preparing for the grand reopening of the Hotel Bella Donna, in honour of her recently deceased mother.
-Harry and Bill are unable to attend due to overseas business ventures and Sophie also feels estranged from Sky, who's been offered a permanent job in New York ("One of Us").
+In the present, Donna's daughter, Sophie, is in Kalokairi preparing the grand reopening of the Hotel Bella Donna in honour of her recently deceased mother.
+Harry and Bill can't attend due to overseas obligations and Sophie also feels estranged from her husband, Sky, who has been offered a job in New York City ("One of Us").

-In Paris, Donna meets the sweet but awkward Harry Bright, who instantly falls in love with her ("Waterloo").
-They spend the night together, but Donna leaves soon after for Greece.
-She misses her boat to Kalokairi but is offered a ride by Bill Anderson in his yacht, and the two dance and flirt ("Why Did It Have to Be Me?").
-On the way, they help a stranded fisherman, Alexio, back to shore in time to save the love of his life from having to marry another.
-Unbeknownst to Donna, Harry has followed her to Greece; however, he arrives too late and sadly watches the boat sailing off in the distance.
+In Paris, Donna meets the sweet, awkward Harry Bright, who instantly falls in love with her ("Waterloo").
+They spend the night together, but Donna leaves early for Greece.
+When she misses her boat to Kalokairi, Bill Anderson gives her a lift in his sailboat, where they dance and flirt ("Why Did It Have to Be Me?").
+On the way, they help a stranded fisherman named Alexio to go back to shore in time to save the love of his life from marrying someone else.
+Unbeknownst to Donna, Harry has followed her to Greece, however he arrives too late and she sails off with Bill.

-In the present, Rosie and Tanya arrive to support Sophie, and she shows them the new hotel ("I Have a Dream").
-This mirrors the past, in which Donna explores an abandoned farmhouse that would eventually become the hotel.
-A heavy storm then breaks out and Donna discovers a trapped horse and soothes it with the assistance of Sam Carmichael.
-In the present, a heavy storm destroys the decorations and prevents transportation to Kalokairi, much to Sophie's dismay.
+In the present, Rosie and Tanya arrive and Sophie shows them the renovated hotel ("I Have a Dream").
+This mirrors the past, when Donna explores the abandoned farmhouse that would eventually become the hotel.
+A heavy storm then breaks out and Donna discovers a trapped horse, and soothes it with the assistance of Sam Carmichael.
+In the present, a heavy storm destroys both the decorations and cuts off ferries to Kalokairi, to Sophie's dismay.

-Sam, who has been living in a cabin on the island, reassures Sophie that she can never let her mother down, telling her the story of how he once let Donna down.
-Years ago, before Sophie was born, Donna and Sam were enjoying a whirlwind romance ("The Name of the Game"), but it ended badly when Donna found out Sam was engaged to another woman, Lorraine.
-Heartbroken, Donna breaks up with him and tearfully watches him leave the island ("Knowing Me, Knowing You"), while the present Sam reassures Sophie of her mother's value for her.
+Sam, who lives in a cabin on the island, reassures Sophie that she can never disappoint her mother, as he once did.
+Before Sophie was born, Donna and Sam were enjoying a whirlwind romance ("The Name of the Game") which ended badly when she discovered he was engaged.
+Heartbroken, Donna breaks up with Sam and tearfully watches him leave the island ("Knowing Me, Knowing You"), while the present Sam reassures Sophie how important she was to her.